skylight-hq/skylight.digital/pages/brand/writing/brand_narrative.md

 ### Prospective employees

 Skylight is more than a company.
 We represent a movement to reinvent how the government serves families, patients, veterans, immigrants, and many others in today's digital world.
 Everything about us — our structure, values, services, work, thoughts, and team — is designed with that purpose in mind.

-It's people like you — with talents in research, design, product, engineering, data, and more — who can make a difference.
-We've created an environment that empowers you to unleash your skills for public good, whether that's improving early childhood outcomes or helping to save veteran lives.
-You'll work alongside a team of extraordinarily-talented people who strive to bring out the best in you and each other.
-You'll also be taken care of with a well-thought-out compensation and benefits package.
+It’s people like you — with talents in research, design, product, engineering, data, and more — who can make a difference.
+We’ve created an environment that empowers you to use your skills for public good, whether that’s improving early childhood outcomes, or helping to improve the lives of veterans.
+You’ll work alongside a team of extraordinarily talented people who strive to bring out the best in you and each other.
+You’ll also be taken care of with a well-thought-out compensation and benefits package.

 We want you to be happy, fulfilled, and well-supported.
-We're still in startup mode, and our future is bright.
-We're doing impactful work, building an amazing team, and improving every day.
+We’re still in startup mode, and our future is bright.
+We’re doing impactful work, building an amazing team, and improving every day.
 Everyone is given the opportunity to shape the company in some way.

-We'd love for you to join us in creating something special.
+We’d love for you to join us in creating something special.
 </div>
 </div>
 </div>